⏎ Refunds

 Source

 Source refers to where Coinflow pulled funds to initiate the refund.
-If Coinflow has pulled all or some funds from the USDC fee payer wallet, source = USDC.
-If Coinflow has pulled all or some funds from a settlement address, source = Credits.
+If Coinflow has pulled all or some funds from the USDC fee-payer account, source = USDC.
+If Coinflow has pulled all or some funds from a settlement account, source = Credits.
 If Coinflow has fronted 100% of the refund, then source = None.

 Status